oracle-devrel/cd3-automation-toolkit/documentation/docs/NetworkingScenariosNGF.md

        <br>_terraform init_
        <br>_Execute the shell scirpts of networking components_
        <br>_terraform plan_

-       <br>&nbsp;&nbsp;→ Terraform Plan must show that all the components are in sync.
+   → Terraform Plan must show that all the components are in sync.

 This completes the export of Networking components from OCI.